Skip to main content

 Speakers:

-• Innes Murray (winner of 'Social Champion' Social Value Award 2024)
+• Innes Murray, Operations Director, BTTC (winner of 'Social Champion' Social Value Award 2024)

-• Fiona Broni, London Borough of Waltham Forest (winner of 'Public Sector Leadership' Social Value Award 2024)
+• Fiona Broni, Social Value Impact Lead, London Borough of Waltham Forest (winner of 'Public Sector Leadership' Social Value Award 2024)

-• Garrick Lau, Nan Fung Group (winner of 'Making Core' Social Value Award 2024)
+• Garrick Lau, Head of Sustainability & Shared Values, Nan Fung Group (winner of 'Making Core' Social Value Award 2024)

 13:00 - 13:55